ceumicrodata/onboarding/_episodes/04-server.md

   {: .language-bash}

 ### MacOS
-You can connect to the servers from a Terminal window using either of the following commands (substitute your username and port number appropria>
+You can connect to the servers from a Terminal window using either of the following commands (substitute your username and port number appropriately)
   ~~~
   $ ssh USER@percheron.ceu.hu -p PORT
   $ ssh USER@pure.percheron.ceu.hu -p PORT
   ~~~
   {: .language-bash}

 For the graphical server a useful tool is XQuartz.
 Using XQuartz you can enable X11 forwarding from the graphical server.
 In an XQuartz terminal you can connect to the graphical server by issuing the following command:
-You can connect to the servers from a Terminal window using either of the following commands (substitute your username and port number appropria>
+(substitute your username and port number appropriately)
   ~~~
   $ ssh USER@percheron.ceu.hu -p PORT -y
   ~~~